 - Log into the www.fafsa.gov website and complete the FAFSA (Free Application for Federal Student Aid)

 - Check your CFCC student email for notifications

-- Orientation sessions are held in July and December for new students by invitation only
+- Mandatory orientation sessions are held in July and December for new students by invitation only

 - Returning students may view an online orientation presentation

 - Register and pay for classes during the Orientation session